What’s the Deal with Snoring?

 We Are Here to Help

 We’d love to help.
-Dr. Randy Mitchmore has advanced training in various sleep problems associated with oral misalignment of nose and mouth structure.
+Dr. Randy Mitchmore has advanced training in various sleep problems associated with oral misalignment of the nose and mouth structure, especially sleep apnea.

 We can prescribe and fit a special custom-made oral appliance to gently and safely hold the mouth and throat open during relaxed sleep and prevent snoring.
 You’ll find yourself waking refreshed without surgery or the need for an uncomfortable CPAP machine or other forced air device.
-It is a healthy, comfortable way to find yourself sleeping well again!
+Getting fitted for a custom oral appliance is a healthy, comfortable way to find yourself sleeping well again without costly procedures!